Advertisment

 Data, new-age skills and methodologies will get more important and prominent as we move forward.
 Enterprises are acknowledging the importance of upskilling programs but they need to do it at a faster speed and across the board to keep up with the current trends.
 The half-life of learning is shortening and as time passes by, it will vanish: just like a regular vaccine, regular upskilling is becoming a norm.

-online-learning online-education springpeople
+online-education online-learning springpeople